European Glass Experience: The project

 EGE was officially launched on September 11, 2013 during a press conference at Ca' Farsetti in Venice, and its aim is to valorise the glass art on a European level, and to promote the works of local and international young artists.
 European Glass Experience was established to reinforce glass production and to improve the artistic heritage of traditional glass working experience.
-The project has among its partners The Finnish Glass Museum, Riihimaki, Finland, and the Fundación Centro Nacional del Vidrio, La Granja de San Idelfonso, Segovia, Spain.
-Associated partners are the Glass Factory in Boda Glasbruk, Sweden, the Muzeum Witrazu (Stained Glass Museum) in Krakow, the International Festival of Glass in Stourbridge, England and the Glass Museum of Marinha Grande (Portugal).
-European Glass Experience project is co-financed by a prestigious two-year grant from the Culture Program 2007 – 2013 of the European Union.
-The project will last two years, and it is composed by an exhibition which will take place in three different museums, divided into two sections: 40 unreleased glass artworks and 20 sketches which will become artworks, realised by Promovetro’s Murano glass masters.
+The project has among its partners The Finnish Glass Museum, Riihimäki, Finland, and the Fundación Centro Nacional del Vidrio, La Granja de San Idelfonso, Segovia, Spain.
+Associated partners are the Glass Factory in Boda Glasbruk, Sweden, the Muzeum Witrazu (Stained Glass Museum) in Kraków, the International Festival of Glass in Stourbridge, England and the Glass Museum of Marinha Grande (Portugal).
+European Glass Experience project is co-financed by a prestigious two-year grant from the Culture Program 2007–2013 of the European Union.
+The project will last two years, and it is composed by an exhibition which will take place in three different museums, divided into two sections: 40 unreleased glass artworks and 20 sketches which will become artworks, realised by Promovetro's Murano glass masters.